Renien/Renien.github.io/_posts/blog/2016-03-06-part-of-speech-tags-visualization.md

 The most important benefits of visualization is,

-> Allows us to visual access to huge amount of data in easily digestible visual.
+> Allows us to visual access to the huge amount of data in an easily digestible visual.

 Recently I was in a situation to train a large set of tagged _**‘corpus’**_ for a retail domain.
 Building a corpus from scratch is not that very easy task unless if you didn’t find an easy way to expand the data set.
 In the journey of training a model or to get a better understanding of the data the data need to be visualized.